sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_How-tos/Troubleshooting_Guide.md

 3105

-Message could not be sent, or there was a JSON parsing error.
+The message could not be sent, or there was a JSON parsing error.

 Make sure that the notification [JSON payload](#undefined) is formatted correctly.